tylertitsworth/5th-age-srd/Magic-Items/README.md

 Magic item powers that do not specify a recharge chance or a specific usage pattern have powers that are always available.

 The majority of magic item powers list a recharge number (6+, 11+, or 16+).
 You can count on using a recharge power once a day, but subsequent uses depend on successful recharge rolls.
 After the battle in which you've used an item's power, roll a d20.
 If your roll equals or exceeds the recharge number for that item, you can use that item power again that day.
 If the roll fails, the item power is expended until you take a full heal-up.

 ---

+### No Stacking Bonuses

+You can’t stack magic item bonuses.
+When two items give the same sort of bonus, take the better bonus of the two rather than adding them together.

+For example: you have an amulet that gives +2 AC while you’re in water, and armor that gives +1 AC.
+You have +1 AC until you go into water and then you have +2 AC (not +3 AC).

+Some rare magic items break the no-stacking rule, but each such item description specifically says so.
+Note, however, that an item that has a default bonus and a power that gives the wearer a short-term bonus of the same type stacks with itself just fine.

+Magic item bonuses do stack with other bonuses granted by spells, class features, etc.

+---